 “All Knowledge begins with Self-Knowledge” – We cannot know anything outside of our self . . . every experience is only happening within us.
-Since consciousness is always outbound [from within], we are both the center and the circumference, the subject, and the object, of everything that happens to us.
+Since consciousness is always outbound [from within], we are both the center and the circumference – the subject and the object – of every experience we are having.

 No one else is responsible for the way we feel – blame does not exist in an “awakened” individual.
 An awakened individual doesn’t seek love and understanding from another person; they radiate it unconditionally to others.
 They love with NO CONDITIONS placed upon another individual, in friendships or relationship that are romantic in nature.